Privacy Policy

 6. How does the Charity protect data?

 The Charity takes the security of your data seriously.
 The Charity has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
-All emails are encrypted and measures are put in place for the safe storage of emails.
+All emails are encrypted and measures are put in place for the safe storage of email.

 Personal data stored in the YAA database is only accessible by appropriately trained staff who need to access your personal data as an essential part of their role.
 All access is tracked through individual login credentials.